 7.5.
 Reserves/Confidentiality.
 Upon request Seller shall make available to Buyer information regarding the Committed Reserves ("Reserves Information") to enable Buyer to evaluate same and the deliverability thereof, including well logs and pressure and flow tests.
 Each Party shall not disclose the terms hereof or the decision of any arbitrators in respect of disputes hereunder, and Buyer shall not disclose Reserves Information, to any third party (other than the Party's and its affiliates' employees, lenders, counsel, accountants or prospective purchasers of any contract rights, general intangibles or accounts hereunder, in each case who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule or with respect to the filing of the Notice of Gas Contract in the form of Exhibit "E," if any.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation, including injunction and temporary restraint; provided, all monetary damages shall be limited in accordance with Section 7.3.

 7.6 Governmental Regulation.
-In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Gathering Services, Buyer, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Seller.
+In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Gathering Services, Buyer, at its election, shall have the right to request that Seller renegotiate the terms of this Agreement.
+If within 30 days of such request, Buyer and Seller are unable to mutually agree on revised terms for any reason, Buyer shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Seller.

 The Parties have executed this Agreement in multiple counterparts effective as of the Effective Date.

-ENRON CAPITAL & TRADE RESOURCES CORP.
+ENRON NORTH AMERICA CORP.

 By: